rlvilla/OhMyTmux/README.md

 - Parrot
 - Kali

+### Please, use at your own risk.

-This is recommended for fresh/new machines, as **it may break your current installation.** Backups and replaces previous .zshrc and .tmux.conf files.
+This is recommended for fresh/new machines, as **it may break your current installation.** It backups and replaces previous .zshrc and .tmux.conf files, and .tmux and .oh-my-zsh folders.

 Installs and configures the following tools:
 - ZSH (it is set as default shell)